Banyc/Screenshot-OCR/README.md

 ## Introduction to Different APIs

 - A9T9 can identify as many as 25 languages;
-- Sogou OCR API has a better recognition for English and Chinese but with size restriction for uploaded image;
+- Sogou OCR API has a better recognition for English and Chinese but with size restriction for uploaded image; sizing problem solved;
-- SauceNAO includes uploaded files saving and redirection to other image reverse search engine.
+- SauceNAO includes uploaded files storage and redirection to other image reverse search engine.
 This source is not stable.

 ## Prerequisite